slayvi/NLP_project/README.md

 The preprocessing steps are located in the file **preprocess.ipynb**.
 The sentiment analysis with supervised machine learning models (BernoulliNB and SVM) are located in file **supervised_NB_SVM.ipynb**.
 The Deep Learning model with word embeddings is located in file **deep_learning.ipynb**.
+A small function that allows classification of user customed reviews is located in file **predict.py**.

 In the folders, there are some plots of metrics, the resulting models saved (except the SVM model, out of size restrictions by github) and the logs of tensorboard.